-Known issue with viewing a document or image from a thumbnail in Microsoft browsers
+A previous known issue with viewing an uploaded document or image from a thumbnail in Microsoft browsers was fixed

-If you select a thumbnail to view a document or image in Microsoft Internet Explorer 11 or Microsoft Edge, an error occurs.
+Previously, if you selected a thumbnail to view an uploaded document or image in Microsoft Internet Explorer 11 or Microsoft Edge, an error occurred.
+This issue was fixed and you can now view the uploaded document or image.
 (5009)